Why Do Babies Move So Much in Their Sleep?

 {{table_of_contents}}

-If you have questions about your baby’s sleep or are looking to get sleep on track, download the Smart Sleep Coach by Pampers™ .
-Created by pediatric sleep experts, this easy-to-use app includes mini-articles explaining everything you need to know about how to help your baby fall asleep faster and stay asleep longer.
+If your baby can’t sleep or are you’re looking to get their sleep schedule on track, download the Smart Sleep Coach by Pampers™.
+Created by pediatric sleep experts, this easy-to-use app includes a personalize sleep plan which covers everything you need to get your baby to fall asleep faster – and stay asleep longer.

 {{form-test}}